trishan9/HelloWorld/README.md

 # Hello World !

-This repo is meant to contain <b>Hello World</b> programs in various programming languages and their installations
+This repo is meant to contain <b>Hello World</b> programs in various programming languages.

 #### Procedure to add programs: